1. Output information

 Caveats are provided throughout to make it clear where a comparison can be made and where it may be more difficult or not possible to directly compare data sources.

-Data from the Crime Survey for England and Wales (CSEW), the Home Office Homicide Index and the Ministry of Justice are classified as National Statistics.
+Data from the CSEW up to the year ending March 2020, the Home Office Homicide Index, and the Ministry of Justice, are classified as National Statistics by the UK Statistics Authority (UKSA).

 All other data included in the release are sourced from administrative datasets that do not fall within the scope of official statistics.